-Position Statement The Local Government Act 1995 should be amended to for reforms to Western Australian legislation that would enable local governments to guarantee finance for building upgrades for non-residential property owners.
+The Building Upgrade Finance (BUF) position is advocating for reforms to Western Australian legislation that would enable local governments to guarantee finance for building upgrades for non-residential property owners.
 In addition to building upgrades to achieve environmental outcomes, advocates have identified an opportunity to use this approach to finance general upgrades to increase the commercial appeal of buildings for potential tenants.
 In this way, BUF is viewed as means to encourage economic investment to meet the challenges of a soft commercial lease market in Perth and achieve economic growth.